-75 The process of identifying, screening, and finalizing PMAs is illustrated in Figure 4.2.1-1 and spans a different timeframe depending on the specific PMAs.
-As a first step, existing and 76 potential projects were identified based on input from the TAC, the GSAs' staff and board 77 members, irrigators and other stakeholders and review of proposed projects in other similar 78 basins.
+The process of identifying, screening, and finalizing PMAs is illustrated in Figure 4.1-1 and spans a different timeframe depending on the specific PMAs.
+As a first step, existing and potential projects were identified based on input from the TAC, the GSAs' staff and board members, irrigators, and other stakeholders and review of proposed projects in other similar basins.
 These projects were then categorized into the two tiers introduced above.
-All projects 79 are included in the GSP with more details developed for those that were considered most likely 80 to be implemented in the near term.
-Using the Sierra Valley Watershed Hydrogeological Model 81 82 (SVWHM), the effectiveness of each project or a combination of projects will be assessed to 83 finalize those projects that, if implemented, will most likely support the achievement of sustainability in the SV Subbasin.
-Monitoring will be a critical component for evaluating PMA 84 benefits and measuring potential impacts.
-A road map for prioritizing PMAs based on feasibility 85 86 and potential for success of each project (or a combination of projects) is discussed further in Chapter 5.
-87
+All projects are included in the GSP with more details developed for those that were considered most likely to be implemented in the near term.
+Using the Sierra Valley Watershed Hydrogeological Model (SVWHM), the effectiveness of each project or a combination of projects will be assessed to finalize those projects that, if implemented, will most likely support the achievement of sustainability in the SV Subbasin.
+Monitoring will be a critical component for evaluating PMA benefits and measuring potential impacts.
+A road map for prioritizing PMAs based on feasibility and potential for success of each project (or a combination of projects) is discussed further in Chapter 5.

-- 88 The ability to secure funding is an important component in the viability of implementing a - 89 particular PMA.
-Funding sources may include grants or other fee structures (Appendix 5-2). - 90 Under the Sustainable Groundwater Management Implementation Grant Program Proposition - 68, grants can be awarded for planning and for projects with a capital improvement component. - 92 Funding will also be sought from other local, state, federal, and private (NGO) sources.
+The ability to secure funding is an important component in the viability of implementing a particular PMA.
+Funding sources may include grants or other fee structures (Appendix 5-1).
+Under the Sustainable Groundwater Management Implementation Grant Program Proposition 68, grants can be awarded for planning and projects with a capital improvement component.
+Funding will also be sought from other local, state, federal, and private (NGO) sources.

-Figure 4.2.1-1 Process for Identifying Projects and Management Actions
+Figure 4.1-1: Process for Identifying Projects and Management Actions

-95 4.2 Tier I: Existing or Ongoing Projects and Management Actions
+4.2 Tier I: Existing or Ongoing Projects and Management Actions

-- 96 As shown in Table 4.2.1-1, there are existing and ongoing PMAs in the SV Subbasin (Tier I). - 97 The SV Subbasin has a range of existing PMAs in place to provide demand management, - supply augmentation, and other management actions (e.g., data management, well inventory - 99 tracking, monitoring and education and outreach).
-The PMAs in Table 4.2.1-1 are discussed in - 100 detail in the remainder of Section 4.2.
+As shown in Table 4.2-1, there are existing and ongoing PMAs in the SV Subbasin (Tier I).
+The SV Subbasin has a range of existing PMAs in place to provide demand management, supply augmentation, and other management actions (e.g., data management, monitoring and education, and outreach).
+Potential enhancements are included in the description of several of these existing PMAs.
+These enhancements would be evaluated and only implemented if considered technically and economically feasible.
+The PMAs in Table 4.2-1 are discussed in detail in the remainder of Section 4.2.